 Ohio foreclosure laws for buyers

-One positive is Ohio allows for deficiency judgments, or short sales, which increases the possibility of finding a decent property for under fair market value.
+One positive is that Ohio allows for deficiency judgments, or short sales, which increases the possibility of finding a decent property for under fair market value.

-Also, Ohio requires that lenders pay off any debts before selling a property, which makes REOs and auctioned properties less susceptible to lien and title issues.
+Ohio also requires that lenders pay off any debts before selling a property, which makes REOs and auctioned properties less susceptible to lien and title issues.